warezit/ModSauce-Server/README.md

 Check the "Issues" here: https://github.com/zitSauce/ModSauce-Server/issues

-If you are having an issue with your client or the server, please post it in the Issue Tracker.
+If you are having issues, use the link above to post a new issue.

+If you need help, check the list of issues before you start a new one.

-If you need help, start a new issue following these steps:
+If you don't see your issue listed already, start a new issue following these steps:

 1. Open your ATLauncher Console window
 2. Click the button "Upload Log"